 Who says chili has to have meat?
-Our top vegetarian chili recipes to win a chili cookoff are full of veggies and so delicious, they’re contest contenders.
+Our top unique chili recipes to win a chili cookoff are full of veggies and so delicious, they’re contest contenders.

 Okay, so we know what you’re thinking: chili is about meat.
 But your chili cookoff this year, what about trying something a little different?
 Eating veggies is getting cool again.
 And chili without meat can be even more creative and delicious as as its meat-filled counterpart.

 Here at A Couple Cooks, Alex and I are not even vegetarian: we’re flexitarian.
 This means we eat a mostly plant based diet, but splurge on meat on occasion.
 And for us, we’d rather pile on the veggies in chili and save our meat quota for a big juicy burger.
-So here are the top three vegetarian chili recipes we’ve created that hit all the notes of the fall while being meatless.
+So here are the top unique chili recipes we’ve created that hit all the notes of the fall while being meatless.
 They’ve got big flavor, but are fully plant based.
-And even though we’ve called them vegetarian chili recipes, they’re actually all vegan chili recipes too—unless you decide to load them with sour cream and cheese.
+They’re actually all vegan chili recipes too—unless you decide to load them with sour cream and cheese.
 (Which we do.)